ObamaCare: What you should know

 We explain the Patient Protection and Affordable Care Act (ObamaCare) in the sections below, but we wanted to first give you a quick reference to important dates...

-This is the first date you can view or purchase actual policies and premiums on your state's (or the federal) insurance exchange.
+The first date you can view or purchase actual policies and premiums on your state's (or the federal) insurance exchange.
 Note that coverage for these policies does not begin until Jan.
-1, 2019.
+1, 2022.
 Click here to find your exchange.

-This is the last day you will be able to purchase insurance on the exchange for coverage in 2019.
+This is the last day you will be able to purchase insurance on the exchange for coverage to begin on Feb.
+1, 2022.

 However, if you do not have health care insurance that conforms to the ObamaCare standards by the end of the Open Enrollment period, a few things will happen:

-Another change is that you may now live in a state that offers Medicaid Expansion.
+You may live in a state that offers Medicaid Expansion.
+There is no deadline to apply for Medicaid.

 ObamaCare is a law defining our nation's health care policy